Venice in 1 Day: a guidebook for getting the most out of your visit

 Don't miss the Bridge of Sighs

-During the visit to the Doge's Palace we will cross the famous Bridge of Sighs from the inside.
+On your visit to the Doge's Palace you will cross the famous Bridge of Sighs from the inside.
 After learning about its history, the best thing to do when you leave the palace is to take a look at the bridge and photograph it from the outside.

 Contrary to popular belief, this bridge has nothing to do with romanticism.
 Its name comes from the fact that the prisoners of the Inquisition used to cross it and look out of its small windows for the last time at the sun and let out a sigh, knowing that they would not see it again for a long time.
 There are many secrets surrounding the Bridge of Sighs.